List of Barbie films: Barbie: Fairytopia (2005)

-The first original Barbie film starring Barbie as a wingless fairy named Elina who lives in a magical meadow with her puffball best friend, Bibble.
-Many of Elina's winged friends lose their flying abilities and become weak due to a green-colored potion spread throughout the meadow, by firebirds – sent by the dark fairy Laverna.
-Elina sets off to save her meadow and her friends by tracking down Azura the Guardian fairy.
+This is the 5th entry and the first-ever original Barbie film, though based on the Fairytopia toy line, starring Barbie as a wingless fairy named Elina who lives in a magical meadow with her puffball best friend, Bibble.
+Many of Elina's winged friends lose their flying abilities and become weak due to a green-colored potion spread throughout the meadow by firebirds sent by an evil fairy named Laverna.
+Elina sets off to save her meadow and her friends by tracking down Azura, one of the 7 Guardian Fairies.

 This film was released in the spring, breaking the one-film-per-year fall release cycle of the previous films.